God ordained the family, which is the first institution for order man has known!

 Deal with misunderstandings by following the guidelines below.

-- Be patient and encourage silence.
-It is important to get the other person to talk in order to encourage communication.
+Be patient and encourage silence.
+It is important to encourage the other person to talk in order to incite communication.

-- Carefully, and respectfully point out key issues and summarize so that there is clear understanding of the situation, to avoid any ambiguities.
+Carefully, and respectfully point out key issues, and summarize so that there is clear understanding of the situation, to avoid ambiguities.

 When this pandemic is over, make sure that you will still have each other.